feelikeadoll/geisha-ddr-oop-game/README.md

 ## Description

-Our maiko, Tomoe, is trainning to become a geisha and she needs your help to improve her Mai dance, let's see how good you are!
+Our maiko, Tomoe, is training to become a geisha and she needs your help to improve her Mai dance, let's see how good you are!

 <img src="./images/README.jpg" alt="Geisha Mai Practice game preview">